johnzeng/SimpleGrep/README.md

 This plugin is really simple so I won't make much word on it

+Since this plugin is using egrep as engine, so you may need to install egrep locally and this plugin support the regex natively.

 # key binding
 `<leader>n` to start a grep search
 `<C-n>` to search the word under you cursor